fyiernzy/my-growth/每日学习日记/java-code-style/code-style-guide.md

 **Manual Config**: Settings > Editor > Code Style > Java > Wrapping and Braces

 value=3, (Force braces=Always, always add braces)

+# 3. References
+---
+If you are using the `google-java-format` plugin, kindly refer to [this guide](https://github.com/google/google-java-format/blob/master/README.md#intellij-jre-config).
+However, some configurations (e.g., indentation) provided by the Google Java Style may not align with the habits or preferences of the majority.